patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/processing.png)

 Note:
+**zoom this slide**
 … to a webpage that I’m sure is familiar to a lot of us :)

-and it **took me a while to understand what was going on here…** that this was a **community of people making ART with CODE**.
-I felt like I’d tapped into a **world of misfits like me**; I wanted to use these tools for expressive arts therapy…
+and it **took me a while to understand what was going on on this page...** that this was a **community of people making ART with CODE**.
+I felt like I’d tapped into a **world of misfits like me**, and I wanted to use these tools for expressive art therapy…

 --